pipedown/node-noise/README.md

 Adding documents to multiple instances at the same time is safe.

 Be careful about opening too many instances.
-The cost of context switching for many threads start to dominate CPU and slow down all instances.
+The cost of context switching for many threads starts to dominate CPU and slows down all instances.

 # Documents